 Other wildlife hotspots include the Ankasa Rain Forest, the Wechiau Hippo Sanctuary and Mole National Park.

 With more than 40 national parks and reserves, Kenya is a dream destination for safaris.
 This country draws tourists year-round, but September and October have certain advantages.
 These months are part of the dry season and the weather is also cooler.
 During these months, you can also catch the iconic Masai Mara migration (guide here).
 The mass movement of these animals will attract larger predators, including lions.

-September heralds the beginning of springtime in Swaziland, a fairly dry time of year.
-Hlane Royal National Park and Mkhaya Game Reserve are idea destinations for safari-goers who want to get close to animals like elephants, rhinos, buffalo, leopards and lions.
-In addition to these big mammals, Swaziland is also home to zebras, a variety of antelope, giraffes, hundreds of bird species and more.
+September heralds the beginning of springtime in Eswatini, a fairly dry time of year.
+Hlane Royal National Park and Mkhaya Game Reserve are ideal destinations for safari-goers who want to get close to animals like elephants, rhinos, buffalo, leopards and lions.
+In addition to these big mammals, Eswatini is also home to zebras, a variety of antelope, giraffes, hundreds of bird species and more.

 November and December are the first two months of the warm and dry season in Ivory Coast.
 The temperate weather and minimal rainfall are ideal for travelers.
 And Taï National Park, a UNESCO World Heritage Site, is perfect for wildlife seekers.
 The park protects a tropical rainforest and its inhabitants include chimpanzees, pygmy hippos, leopards, colobus monkeys, flying squirrels, two species of bat, a variety of birds and much more.